jgrt/chalice_aws/README.md

 # chalice_aws
-Getting started with chalice and aws serverless compution
+Getting started with chalice and aws serverless computation